copyrightexceptions/copyrightexceptions.eu/content/implementations/LU/info52d.md

 jurisdictions:
 - LU
 score: 2
-description: "This exception allows for the ephemeral recordings made by a broadcasting organization by its own means and for its broadcasts."
+description: "This exception allows for the ephemeral recordings made by a broadcasting organization by its own means and for its broadcasts.
+These recordings may be kept in official archives if they have an exceptional documental value. "
 beneficiaries:
 - broadcasting organizations
 purposes:
 - for the purpose of beneficieries' own broadcasts
+- archivation
 usage:
 - ephemeral recordings
+- reproduction
 subjectmatter:
 - works
 - performances